Tourism Fernie Home Page

 ~ Fernie Aquatic Centre Grounds

-Welcome speeches, Yaq?it ?a·knuq?I ‘it traditional drumming, indigenous demonstrations, dancing, games, & Canada Day Cupcakes.
+Welcome speeches, Yaq?it ?a·knuq?I ‘it traditional drumming, dancing & games.

 ~ Fernie Aquatic Centre Grounds